 Medial Shoulder Instability (MSI) in dogs occurs when the shoulder joint becomes unstable and unable to hold the weight of the dog.
 Therefore, MSI is due to injury of the supporting tissues of the shoulder joint; which includes the medial glenohumeral ligament, the tendon of the subscapularis muscle, the fibrocartilaginous labrum and the tendon of the biceps brachii.
 Tears in the medial (inside) joint capsule are often present on arthroscopy.

 Medial shoulder instability dog symptoms include an obvious lameness that may come and go, shortened stride and muscle atrophy from lack of use.

 This condition is a leading cause of shoulder pain in dogs; particularly athletic, field trial or agility (medium to large breed) dogs.
 However, it is more common in younger male dogs that are less than 5 years of age and dogs with hip dysplasia.

-Severe cases may need surgical stabilization with artificial prosthetic ligaments, however, most cases can be managed with regenerative therapies and rehabilitation.
+Severe cases of medial shoulder instability in dogs may need surgical stabilization with artificial prosthetic ligaments, however, most cases can be managed with regenerative therapies and rehabilitation.